ABilevich/Adventure_SpringBoot_1/README.md

 @Component annotation

 - Marks the class as a Spring Bean
-  - is a regular java class that is managed by pring
+  - is a regular java class that is managed by spring
 - Makes the component available for dependency injection

 ## 1.2 Controller Injection